mcdemarco/the-new-kitchen-cookbook/rice/kugel.md

 The original recipes all called for orange juice.

+The recipe can be made with leftover rice; I just never have that much rice left over.

 You can bake it at 325° if that better suits companion dishes.

 When I first made this, I used part of one egg to brush two challahs, then replaced the liquid with a little leftover coconut milk.
 I doubt it really mattered except that I did not have the perennial half an egg lying around.